Titling & Registering Out-of-State Vehicles with Liens

-If you have purchased, or are looking to purchase, a used vehicle from out of state, be wary of flood damage.
+Note: If you have purchased, or are looking to purchase, a used vehicle from out of state, be wary of flood damage.
 Be especially cautious of vehicles that may have been damaged by the Hurricane Sandy floods.
-See our news release regarding vehicles damaged in Hurricane Sandy
+See our news release regarding vehicles damaged in Hurricane Sandy for more information.

 |How to Apply|

 To apply for a title and registration, you must follow all of these steps:

 - Fill out an Application for Title and Registration (Form 735-226):

 - Pass an emissions test at DEQ if you live in the Portland Metro Area or the Rogue Valley (Medford);

 - Prove compliance with or exemption from the Low Emissions Vehicle (LEV) requirement.
 Vehicles subject to LEV include 2009 model year or newer passenger vehicles with 7,500 or less mileage.
 The LEV requirement does not apply to electric, hybrid, or government-owned passenger vehicles;